-- Peer Reviewers

-We will ask up to 7 external peer reviewers to evaluate the proposal.

-- The Commission

-After reviewing proposals, reviewers' comments, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
+- A Panel of Peer Reviewers: We will ask 5 to 7 external peer reviewers to evaluate the proposal. - The Commission: After reviewing proposals, reviewers' comments, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.